Australian Space Research Institute

-The Australian Space Research Institute (ASRI) was formed 1991 with the merger of the AUSROC Launch Vehicle Development Group at Monash University, Melbourne and the Australian Space Engineering Research Association (ASERA).
+The Australian Space Research Institute (ASRI) was Australian charity focusing on developing Australian space-launch capabilities and the promotion of space science within education.

+Formed in 1991 with the merger of the AUSROC Launch Vehicle Development Group at Monash University, Melbourne and the Australian Space Engineering Research Association (ASERA).

-The institute is a non-profit organisation run entirely by volunteers.
-Most of the work at ASRI is done in collaboration with Australian universities such as the Royal Melbourne Institute of Technology, Queensland University of Technology and the University of Technology, Sydney.
-As of 2006, ASRI is developing a vision for the future of Australia's space community, including industry.
-ASRI does not receive any direct government funding.
+The institute was a non-profit organisation run entirely by volunteers.
+Most of the work at ASRI was done in collaboration with Australian universities such as the Royal Melbourne Institute of Technology, Queensland University of Technology and the University of Technology, Sydney.
+Its main objective was developing a vision for the future of Australia's space community, including industry.
+ASRI did not receive any direct government funding.

 The ASRI was created to provide opportunities for space-related industry and technology development for the Australian technical community.

+On the 7th July 2023, the organisation lost its charity status due to it being voluntarily shut down.

 History of space activities in Australia

 During the heyday of rocketry research in the 1960s Australia was the seventh nation to launch a satellite, WRESAT, into orbit, and the third from its own soil.

 The joint British-Australian Blue Streak program to develop Intercontinental ballistic missiles ended in the late 1960s.

 Around the same time the European Launcher Development Organisation (ELDO) was established to develop a European satellite launch vehicle.
 Woomera, Australia, was chosen as the launch site for the test vehicles.
 Australia was granted status as the only non-European member of ELDO (one of the precursors to the European Space Agency) in return for providing the launch facilities.
 A series of successful launches was conducted from 1964 to 1970 with the aim of reaching orbit and eventually orbiting an operational satellite.
 The final launch attempt of ELDO's Europa 1 launch vehicle took place at Woomera on 12 June 1970 however the satellite failed to reach orbit.
-No successful satellite launch was ever achieved by the ELDO and European satellite launch activities then shifted to the French site at Kourou, in French Guiana, which is now home to Ariane launchers.
+No successful satellite launch was ever achieved by the ELDO and European satellite launch activities then shifted to the French site at Kourou, in French Guiana, which became home to Ariane launchers.

-Since then Australian space-related activities have been virtually nonexistent.
-The goal of the ASRI is to re-establish Australia as a significant player in the global space industry.
+The goal of the ASRI was to re-establish Australia as a significant player in the global space industry.